 Post-World War II Era: Innovations and Leadership

-The Texas Historical Commission (THC) teamed up with the Texas Department of Transportation (TxDOT) and the Historic Bridge Foundation (HBF) to share the stories of the evolving bridge technology from the decades following World War II.
 From 1945 to 1965, engineers in Texas worked with new materials and construction methods to develop innovative approaches to bridge design.
 Some bridges from this time period are the earliest examples of technology eventually adopted as national standards or that served as important steps toward a better understanding of steel and concrete.
 Learn more on our Post-World War II Bridge page.